-Connect now the flight pack to the ESC.
-On the progCard the upper LED of the lateral LED column will light.
-The ESC-Motor unit will signal 6 Beep (short melody)
+Connect the motor to ESC now.
+(For ESC with BEC, it can be connected directly; but for ESC without BEC, the ProgCard II gets the power supply from receiver.)
+On the ProgCard the upper LED of the lateral LED column will light up.
+The ESC-Motor unit will signal 6 Beep (short melody).